mattjhayes/nmeta/docs/source/userguide/recipes.rst

 as an example of how to do QoS.

-Traffic is identified with a classification list, then marked with a QoS treatment action.
+Traffic is identified with a classification list, then marked with a QoS treatment action (constrained_bw).

+The *qos_treatment* section maps *constrained_bw* to QoS queue number 1.

-QoS classes need to be separately configured on switches.
+QoS queues need to be separately configured on switches.
+Failure to have a queue defined on the switch (other than 0) may result in traffic being dropped.

 Main Policy:
 ============